Quality miles running

 This is key.

-I dropped mileage, tapered correctly and was running at 5.11 per mile pace through the 20 mile mark in that race (1.44.05).
+I was still on 5:11 per mile pace through the 20 mile mark in that marathon.

 Ironically, I felt as if I was doing my usual long run.

-If you have the patience to gradually, over time, extend the amount of time you spend at harder paces, you are going to cut some significant time off your personal bests.
+If you gradually extend the amount of time spent at higher intensities you'll cut time off your personal bests.

 In The Long Way, Jenny Hadfield states,